groovemonkey/hands_on_linux-self_hosted_wordpress_for_linux_beginners/7-set-up-wordpress-site.md

 ## Create a system user for this site
+I'm using the username 'tutorialinux' in all of these examples, but you can change it to something that reflects your website's name

+    export WEBSITEUSER=tutorialinux

-    adduser tutorialinux # (go through add-user wizard, or use the 'useradd' command to do this noninteractively) mkdir -p /home/tutorialinux/logs
+    adduser $WEBSITEUSER # (go through add-user wizard, or use the 'useradd' command to do this noninteractively) mkdir -p /home/$WEBSITEUSER/logs
+    chown $WEBSITEUSER:www-data /home/$WEBSITEUSER/logs/

+### Ensure permissions are set properly on the home directory
+This will make sure your nginx AND php processes can read all website-related files in your website-user's home directory:

-    chown tutorialinux:www-data /home/tutorialinux/logs/
+    chown $WEBSITEUSER:www-data /home/$WEBSITEUSER
+    chmod 775 /home/$WEBSITEUSER

 ## Create nginx vhost config file